webxdc/webxdc_docs/src/spec/README.md

 <script src="webxdc.js"></script>
 ```

 `webxdc.js` must not be added to your `.xdc` file as they are provided by the messenger.
-To simulate webxdc in a browser, use the `webxdc.js` file from [Hello](https://github.com/webxdc/hello).
+To simulate webxdc in a browser,
+you may use the `webxdc.js` file from [Hello](https://github.com/webxdc/hello),
+or use the [webxdc-dev tool](https://github.com/webxdc/webxdc-dev) which
+allows to simulate and debug running webxdc apps without any messenger.

 ## Webxdc File Format